How to Find a Good Mechanic

 Make sure you do your research beforehand regarding the signs or symptoms your vehicle is dealing with, as well as the significant intervals in your car’s maintenance schedule.
 Utilizing resources such as Consumer Reports can also give you an indication of many common repairs or issue your specific make and model can face.
 Even brushing up on the most general DIY car maintenance tasks can help introduce you to various components of your vehicle you might not have been aware of.

-So, make sure you do your own research–search online, watch some beginner tutorial videos (especially ones about your own make and model of car), and equip yourself with a base level of knowledge.
-The Learning Center includes hundreds of blogs explaining common car repairs, essential car maintenance, and questions to consider when getting a repair done.
+To get started, watch some beginner tutorial videos, especially ones about your make and model of car, and equip yourself with a base level of knowledge.
+The Learning Center includes hundreds of articles explaining common car repairs, essential maintenance tips, expert advice and questions to consider when getting a repair done.

 First up, certification.